jamesriley11/Hybrid-IAM-Lab/docs/writeup.md

 ## Access Controls
 ### Conditional Access & MFA
 Conditional Access (CA) and Multi-Factor Authentication (MFA) were implemented to secure access to cloud resources.
 MFA was configured as mandatory for all users to provide an additional authentication factor beyond username and password.
-The addition of Conditional Access enables adaptive authentication, rather than relying on static MFA enforcement.
+Conditional Access enables adaptive authentication, complementing MFA instead of relying solely on static enforcement.

 For testing purposes, a Conditional Access policy was created to evaluate access restrictions based on network trust and device platform.
 The policy aimed to block login attempts to Microsoft 365 services originating from untrusted networks, specifically targeting clients running Windows, macOS, iOS, or Android.